factn/reality-reliability/readme.md

 <a href="http://mathurl.com/yc4cfkcg"><img src="http://mathurl.com/yc4cfkcg.png"></a>

-As we shall see, it is not always necessary to directly measure v in order to be able to usefully reason with it, as we can sometimes infer it's value from data.
+As we shall see, it is not always necessary to directly measure v in order to be able to usefully reason with it, as we can sometimes infer its value from data.

 ### World model, agent model, measurement model